 Rear and Front IO

 The amount of available IO tends to differ quite significantly between chipsets due to both costs and power requirements.
 As a general rule, the top-end boards will house the most amount of IO.
-On X670 boards this means we’ll likely get access to some USB 4 Ports, along with some other high speed USB 3.2 ports, and potentially 2.5 Gigabit LAN.
+On X670 boards this means we might get access to some USB 4 Ports, along with some other high speed USB 3.2 ports, and high speed networking options.

 Our Pricing Expectations & Comparison

-Without pricing data we’ve attempted to give a reserved but realistic estimate.
 X570 and B550 motherboards released at a very reasonable price, but as these motherboards are DDR4 compatible, there is an expectancy for them to have a lower cost on average compared to Ryzen 7000 boards.
-For B650 we’ve kept the price the same compared to B550 options.
+For B650 we’ve priced these boards slightly higher than their B550 counter parts.
 Despite being DDR5 compatible, this is only the biggest difference between B650 and B550 boards, with the inclusion of PCI-E 5.0 as well.
-AMD board partners tend to offer great prices when it comes to budget options, so we don’t believe they’ll veer entirely off the mark for the lower-end chipset.
+AMD board partners tend to offer great prices when it comes to budget options, and this has remained mostly the same when it comes to the newest AMD platform.

-For X670 boards we expect the lower bound of these boards to fall around the $300 mark.
-Although X670 motherboards could be priced lower, it is unlikely the price will be much less due to how feature rich these boards are expected to be.
-At the top end of the spectrum we’ve predicted around $600.
-Again this is just an average price, but these board will be geared towards enthusiasts that don’t want to pay an extra premium for X670E options.
-These boards are going to be somewhat expensive, but based on the features, overclocking support and aesthetic the prices are likely justifiable.
+For X670 boards the lower bound of these options fell around the $300 mark.
+Although X670 motherboards could be priced lower, it is unlikely the price will be much less due to how feature rich these boards are, and until we get a new generation of chipsets.
+At the top end of the spectrum we’ve said the price could sit at $600.
+Again this is just an average price, but these boards will be geared towards enthusiasts that don’t want to pay an extra premium for X670E options.

 Table of Specs Comparison